Powered by

 When the Ground Report team reached these villages, we were stunned to see the condition of the people, there was no road to reach the village, and people were living in bad conditions in mud-dung houses.
 There is no water to drink, food is still being cooked on the wood-charcoal run chulha, there are no toilets in the houses, and wherever one looks there are only signs of poverty and misery.

-Saeed of Bugliwali says that "there is no road in the village, the hospital is 10-12 kilometers away from here.
+Saeed of Bugliwali says "There is no road in the village, the hospital is 10-12 kilometres away from here.
 Ambulances do not even come here, so seriously ill patients and women at the time of delivery have to be carried on cots to the nearest concrete road.
 Transporting a seriously ill patient on a motorcycle is risky.
 Ambulances don't come here.
 Had there been a concrete road, this would not have been a problem."

 The pain of delivering a baby

-Zainab tells that her daughter-in-law died during delivery.
+Zainab says that her daughter-in-law died during delivery.
 If the ambulance had come here, she might have been saved, she has two small children.

 Masoom Raza says that "many problems will be solved once the road is built.
 People in the village are living in very bad conditions.
 The road on which you cannot walk in summer, you can imagine what would it become in the rainy season.
 Leaders come to ask for votes at the time of elections but never show their faces after that."